 3. How does the problem affect people and communities?
 What is the harm?

-Know your mission
+Step 2: Know your mission

-Looking at your “problem analysis” above, you can see many ways you could work to make a change.
+Looking at your “problem identification” above, you can see many ways you could work to make a change.
 You could decide to take action to attack the problem itself, to get rid of one or more of the most serious consequences, or, you may decide to beat the root causes once and for all.